hygieia/hygieia/pages/hygieia/UI/ui.md

 *	**Step 1: Install npm**

-	Execute the following commands using command line to install bower and gulp globally:
+	Execute the following commands using command line to install gulp globally:

 	```bash
 	npm install -g gulp
 	```

-	From your project's root directory, use Git Shell to install bower using the following command:
+	From your project's root directory, use Git Shell to install npm using the following command:

 	```bash
 	# Install dependencies listed in package.json